simplistix/mailinglogger/readme.txt

     This mails out appropriate log entries as they are emitted.

-    For more details see mailinglogger.txt in the docs directory of the package.
+    For more details, see mailinglogger.txt in the docs directory of the package.

   SummarisingLogger